ncatlab/nlab-content/pages/6547.md

 ### Relation to $G$-reductions

-A manifold having special holonmy means that there is a corresponding [[reduction of structure groups]].
+A manifold having special holonomy means that there is a corresponding [[reduction of structure groups]].

 +-- {: .num_theorem}